lacclab/OneStop-Eye-Movements/README.md

 ![Trial Structure](images/trial_slides.png)

 Overall, the dataset includes 19,438 regular trials, 9,720 in the information seeking regime and 9,718 in the ordinary reading regime.
-The dataset also includes 3,888 repeated reading trials, split equally the two reading regimes.
+The dataset also includes 3,888 repeated reading trials, split equally between the two reading regimes.

 ## Obtaining the Data